-The MWR-05XP Doppler velocity data were de-aliased and data contaminated by ground clutter were removed (French et al. 2013).
+The MWR-05XP Doppler velocity data were dealiased and data contaminated by ground clutter were removed (French et al. 2013).
 Because a radar beam at X-band wavelength attenuates strongly in heavy precipitation, reflectivity data are not used directly in the assimilation, as this would require attenuation correction in the forward operator and increase the complexity of the experiments.
-Because of the large resolution volumes in the

-MWR-05XP data, the velocity data are prone to sidelobe contamination in regions of strong reflectivity gradients, such as along the forward flank.
+Because of the large resolution volumes in the MWR-05XP data, the velocity data are prone to sidelobe contamination in regions of strong reflectivity gradients, such as along the forward flank.
 To mitigate this contamination, radial velocity data are used only in areas where reflectivity from MWR-05XP is greater than 30 dBZ.

-All radar data are interpolated linearly to model grid point locations (see the next section) in the horizontal.
+All radar data are interpolated linearly to model gridpoint locations (see the next section) in the horizontal direction.
 In the vertical direction, the data are left on the original conical sweep surfaces, and all elevation angles from all radars are used.
-WSR-88D volumes are available approximately every 4-5 minutes, and data are assimilated by volume.
+WSR-88D volumes are available approximately every 4-5 min, and data are assimilated by volume.
 For each assimilation time, the closest volume prior to the assimilation time is used, meaning the nominal time for the assimilation always occurs during the scan.
-The relatively slow forward speed of the storm ( $\sim 10 \text{ m s}^{-1}$ ) allows for volume-by-volume use of data in this manner without incurring large errors.
+The relatively slow forward speed of the storm (~10 m s-1) allows for volume-by-volume use of data in this manner without incurring large errors.

-The total number of observations is heavily skewed towards the radar data.
-At 2200 UTC on the inner domain, the number of observations of radial velocity from KCYS is 63,618, those from KFTG are 9495, and from the MWR-05XP there are 1059 radial velocity observations.
-Also at this time, there are 638,138 reflectivity observations from KCYS and 284,715 reflectivity observations from KFTG (including clear-air reflectivity observations).
+The total number of observations is heavily skewed toward the radar data.
+At 2200 UTC on the inner domain, the number of observations of radial velocity from KCYS is 63618, those from KFTG are 9495, and those from MWR-05XP are 1059.
+Also at this time, there are 638138 reflectivity observations from KCYS and 284715 reflectivity observations from KFTG (including clear-air reflectivity observations).
 For each radar and each observed quantity, the number of radar observations is the same order of magnitude across time steps.
-By comparison, there are just 4 soundings with 224 sounding observations of each quantity at 2200 UTC, 3 ASOS observations, and 9 MM observations.
+By comparison, there are just four soundings with 224 sounding observations, and nine MM observations.